-This initial screen provides much information.
-Beside the Welcome will be (New) or (Change) or (Major Version Upgrade) depending on if the installer has detected a previous ICOBOL revision.
+- 3. The setup program will begin operation in a Welcome Screen.
+The content of the screen will vary, depending on whether or not ICOBOL has already been installed.
+Beside the Welcome will be (New), (Major Version Upgrade), (Upgrade), or (Change) depending on if the installer has detected a previous ICOBOL revision.
 Along the very top you will see the type of installer Master, Runtime, or ThinClient along with the installer revision and whether you are installing on a 32-bit or 64-bit operating system.
 Only 32-bit executables will be installed on a 32-bit operating system but both 32-bit and 64-bit executables will be installed on a 64-bit operating system.
-(The 32-bit executables will be in the x86 subdirectory for a 64-bit install.)
+(The 32-bit executables will be in the x86 subdirectory for a 64-bit install.) - 4.
+From this point on, the installation will step through a series of menus to allow for a custom installation of Interactive COBOL on Windows on this particular machine.
+Questions will include what components to install, installation folder, working folder, and any service related questions.
+At any time the installation can be canceled and no software will be installed or you can back up and redo a particular step.